slds-lmu/lecture_sl/exercises/replacing_text_doc.md

 10. Once merged, add jupyter notebooks to Google Colab
 11. Check that the links work
 12. Some tex macros may fail, may need to add e.g. `$$\newcommand{\bm}{\boldsymbol}$$`

-# Todo (internal comment)
-[] update docs to include the case of folder with multiple exercises [] cleanup unnecessary files from I2ML lecture
-[] go over older files and retire the approach of putting texts in a json file [] write a script to extract the texts from the ipynb files and put them in a separate ipynb just for texts [] Fix the issue with the `keras` package in R, Regu 1